|Subject:||Surgical and Ablative Treatments for Chronic Headaches|

 In a small study, Ducic and colleagues (2011) reported on 25 individuals with documented bilateral occipital neuralgia-related chronic headaches who underwent peripheral nerve surgery with decompression of the greater occipital nerve bilaterally, including the area of its intersection with the occipital artery.
 All individuals were evaluated intraoperatively for evidence of arterially mediated greater occipital nerve compression and the configuration of the nerve-vessel intersection.
 Pathologic evaluation of the occipital artery from 15 individuals showed vasculitis.
 The authors concluded that, based on these findings, mechanical (and not primary inflammatory) irritation of the nerve by the occipital artery remains an important theoretical cause for otherwise idiopathic cases.
 The authors proposed that physical separation of the nerve-artery intersection (in addition to musculofascial neurolysis) can be a therapeutic approach for treatment of occipital neuralgia.

-Vanelderen and colleagues (2010) conducted a prospective study on 19 participants receiving pulsed radiofrequency for the treatment of occipital neuralgia with a 6 month follow-up.
+Vanelderen and colleagues (2010) conducted a prospective study on 19 participants receiving pulsed radiofrequency for the treatment of occipital neuralgia with a six month follow-up.
 Participants with clinical findings suggestive of occipital neuralgia and a positive test block of the occipital nerves with 2 ml of local anesthetic underwent a pulsed radiofrequency procedure of the culprit nerves.
-Mean scores for pain, quality of life, and medication intake were measured 1, 2, and 6 months after the procedure.
-Mean VAS and median Medication Quantification Scale scores declined by 3.6 units (P = 0.002) and 8 units (P = 0.006), respectively, during 6 months.
-Approximately 52.6% of the participants reported a score of 6 (pain improved substantially) or higher on the Likert scale after 6 months.
+Mean scores for pain, quality of life, and medication intake were measured one, two, and six months after the procedure.
+Mean VAS and median Medication Quantification Scale scores declined by 3.6 units (P = 0.002) and 8 units (P = 0.006), respectively, during six months.
+Approximately 52.6% of the participants reported a score of six (pain improved substantially) or higher on the Likert scale after six months.
 No complications were reported.
 The authors noted that pulsed radiofrequency treatment of the greater and/or lesser occipital nerve is a promising treatment of occipital neuralgia and warrants further placebo-controlled trials.

 Chronic headaches are those that occur daily or almost daily for more than 15 days a month.
 The International Classification of Headache Disorders (ICHD) lists migraine as a primary headache.
 A primary headache is one that is not associated with any demonstrable organic disease, structural or neurologic abnormality.
 Migraines may be unilateral or bilateral.
 They may occur with or without a preceding aura such as dizziness, tinnitus, photophobia, or visual scintillations (e.g., bright zigzag lines).
 Migraines manifest as a recurring attack usually lasting for 4–72 hours and involving pain of moderate to severe intensity, often with nausea, sometimes vomiting, sensitivity to light, sound and other sensory stimuli.
 Migraines are present in about 28 million people in the United States.
 They may occur at any age, but usually begin between the ages of 10 and 40 and diminish after age 50.
 Approximately 75% of migraine sufferers are women.
 The exact pathology is unknown, but it is felt that a family history of migraine headaches, medications (i.e., birth control pills, vasodilators), fatigue, emotional stress and specific foods or alcohol are probable triggers.
 Management of migraine headaches has consisted largely of pharmacologic treatment.